joelkuiper/schema-bridge/README.md

 - `uv run schema-bridge run --profile health-dcat-ap -o out`
 - `uv run schema-bridge run --profile health-ri-core-v2 -o out`

+You can set a limit (`--limit`) to adjust the number of GraphQL results to be fetched.

 ## Profiles (export)

 Profiles are YAML files with explicit sections: